-Since July 2012, R-J Heijmen has been the Assistant Rector for Outreach, Youth & Young Adult Ministries at St. Martin's Episcopal Church in Houston, TX.
-Previous to that, R-J lived in New York City for 10 years, where he led one of the largest youth ministries in Manhattan and planted a new church.
+R-J Heijmen is the Senior Assistant Rector for Education, Stewardship and Student Ministries at St. Martin's Episcopal Church in Houston, TX.
+Previous to that, R-J lived in New York City for 10 years, where he led one of the largest youth ministries in Manhattan and planted a church.
 He and his wife Jaime have two boys, Jackson, 10 and Spencer 8.

 Recently, one of my current coworkers, whom we shall call Will, made a confession to me about his first Mockingbird Conference.
 A friend of mine, with whom Will worked at the time, had convinced him to come along, and so, after flying into LaGuardia, Will found himself in the backseat of my car on our way into Manhattan.
 Listening in on the front seat conversation between my friend and I (both Episcopal priests), which was undoubtedly, shall we say, “salty,” the following thoughts ran through Will’s head: “Who are these guys?
 What are they talking about?
 Are they even Christians?!…